Yashwanth112004/Personalized-Comic-Generator/README.md

 ## 📌 Overview
 The **AI Comic Generator** is an educational tool that converts text-based inputs (like a chapter or concept) into engaging comics using **Google's Gemini API**.
 It enhances learning by transforming text into visually appealing narratives, making education interactive and fun.

+**Note**: THe Project is running locally.
+I have Tries Deploying Vercel, its getting some errors.

 ## 🚀 Features
 - **AI-Powered Storytelling** – Generates a story-driven comic from text inputs.
 - **Customizable Inputs** – Users can enter any topic or educational content.